vlauciani/docker_SeisGram2K/README.md

 ### Run docker (Linux)

 # Contribute
-Please, feel free to controbute.
+Please, feel free to contribute.

 # Credit
 The SeisGram2K software was developed to Anthony Lomax anthony[at]alomax.net